-Opening the driver's door when the key is in the ignition and the ignition position is LOCK or ACC, sounds a signal to remind you to remove the key.
+Opening the driver's door when the key is in the ignition sounds a signal to remind you to remove the key.

-NOTE: With the driver's door open and the key in the ignition, the power door locks will not lock and Remote Keyless Entry (RKE) transmitter will not function.
+NOTE: With the driver's door open and the key in the ignition, the power door locks and Remote Keyless Entry (RKE) transmitter will not function.